Vicmi13/arithmetic-calculator-backend-true-north/README.md

 # API resources

-Share the [URL](https://api.postman.com/collections/2815463-8d4c7d58-4f4d-4c63-9dd3-9353d01e0ece?access_key=PMAT-01GSBK1TC14EZ8SFQM6RST3SB2) for postman collection with backen end endpoints.
+I shared the [URL](https://api.postman.com/collections/2815463-8d4c7d58-4f4d-4c63-9dd3-9353d01e0ece?access_key=PMAT-01GSBK1TC14EZ8SFQM6RST3SB2) for postman collection with backen end endpoints.
 PS.
 All are pointing to localhost, in case you want to hit the develop environment, here's the base [url](http://arithmeticcalculator-env.eba-ejcwhe8a.us-west-2.elasticbeanstalk.com/)

-- `/user` endpoint it's public so that create any number of users of your preference
+- `/user` endpoint it's public so that create any number of users of your preference and with that token start to explore the other resource

-- All the other resource are protected and required the token in headers -> Authorization param i.e. Authorization - eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJlbWFpbCI6ImthbGVpQGhvdG1haWwuY29tIiwic3RhdHVzIjp0cnVlLCJpZCI6MiwiaWF0IjoxNjc2NDk2MjE1LCJleHAiOjE2NzY0OTc0MTV9.L6Qu6Ats_ghtzP7gwKIHsoInfen2ZiBWK2mqdPodcdU
+- All the other resource are protected and required the token in headers -> Authorization param i.e. `Authorization - eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJlbWFpbCI6ImthbGVpQGhvdG1haWwuY29tIiwic3RhdHVzIjp0cnVlLCJpZCI6MiwiaWF0IjoxNjc2NDk2MjE1LCJleHAiOjE2NzY0OTc0MTV9.L6Qu6Ats_ghtzP7gwKIHsoInfen2ZiBWK2mqdPodcdU`

 # Develop environment

 The live version uses the next resources from AWS:

 - EBS for create the web app
   - ECS
   - Cloud formation
   - S3 bucket